Tendaguria: Discovery and naming

 In 1911, German geologist Wilhelm Bornhardt at Nambango in German East Africa discovered two sauropod vertebrae, fifteen kilometers (nine miles) southeast of Tendaguru Hill.
 These were described by Werner Janensch in 1929, but not named.

 The finds were formally named by José Fernando Bonaparte, Wolf-Dieter Heinrich and Rupert Wild in 2000.
 The type species is Tendaguria tanzaniensis (/tænˌzeɪniˈɛnsɪs/ tan-ZAY-nee-EN-siss).
 The generic name refers to the Tendaguru, the area of the great German palaeontological expeditions between 1909 and 1912.
 The specific name was "after Tanzania, the country where the holotype was collected".
-The territory of present Tanzania largely coincides with that of the former German East Africa.

 The type specimen consists of two syntypes, MB.R.2092.1 (NB4) and MB.R.2092.2 (NB5), probably uncovered in the Upper Saurian Bed (Obere Dinosauriermergel), Tendaguru Series, dating from the Tithonian stage of the Late Jurassic.
 The specimens are two anterior dorsal vertebrae, part of the collection of the Berlin's Natural History Museum.
 They probably belong to the same individual, having been found at a short distance from each other.
 Cervical vertebra MB.R.2091.31 (G45) was also referred to Tendaguria, also from the Upper Saurian Bed, found 600 meters south of Tendaguru Hill at Quarry G.